shug0/mastodon-coffee-custom/README.md

 #### Local Timeline :
 - The **Community Timeline** who is the instance timeline is changed to **The Cake Community**
 - The default icon who represent a bunch of peoples is now a **cake** (the birthday-cake of font-awesome)
+- The 4 column take all the width of the screen now

 ### Contact
 If you have any questions feel free to open a [issue](https://github.com/shug0/raildecake-mastodon/issues) or to **Toot Me** here : [shug0@masto.raildecake.fr](https://masto.raildecake.fr/@shug0).